vacary/docker/README.md

       docker run -t -i fenicsproject/stable-ppa:latest

+* `stable`: This image provides the most recent release of FEniCS and is recommended for users who heavily use PETSc and SLEPc as it is compiled against the latest version.

+      docker run -t -i fenicsproject/stable:latest

 * `dev`: This image provides the development version of FEniCS.
 It is for users looking for the latest features.